Aleksandar Vučić: Relations with Russia

+Relations with Israel

+Following the October 7 attacks, Vučić condemned the "horrific attacks", adding that "the Jewish people have endured a history of suffering and Israel deserves to live in peace and security".
+Media reports have suggested Serbia is a major supplier of weapons and ammunition to Israel during the Gaza war, with at least two major shipments sent during the conflict.
+Serbia's state-owned arms manufacturer, Yugoimport SDPR, exported €42.3 million worth of arms and ammunition to Israel during 2024, mostly 155 mm artillery shells.
+In September 2024, Israeli President Isaac Herzog visited Sebia, meeting with Vučić in Belgrade.

+In June 2025, due to the Iran–Israel war, Vučić announced halt on exporting arms to Israel.
+This came after Iran warned that providing weapons to Israel would be considered an "act of aggression" against Iran.

 Relations with the United States

-In July 2017 Vučić visited the United States and met with U.S. Vice President Mike Pence, where they discussed U.S. support for Serbia's efforts to join the European Union, the need for continued reforms, and further progress in normalizing the relationship with Kosovo.
+In July 2017 Vučić visited the United States and met with U.S. vice president Mike Pence, where they discussed U.S. support for Serbia's efforts to join the European Union, the need for continued reforms, and further progress in normalizing the relationship with Kosovo.
 Referencing the proposed land swap arrangement between Serbia and Kosovo, U.S. national security advisor John Bolton has said that the United States would not oppose a territorial exchange between Kosovo and Serbia to resolve their long-running dispute.
 The U.S. State Department continues to maintain that the full normalization of relations between Serbia and Kosovo is "essential for regional stability", which Vučić has said before.

 Relations with China

 Vučić has sought closer cooperation with China.
 He has met with Chinese president Xi Jinping in 2016, 2018, and 2019.
 After meeting with Chinese Minister of Foreign Affairs Wang Yi, he secured Chinese help in combating the COVID-19 pandemic in Serbia through delivery of PPE and CoronaVac vaccine doses, which has contributed to Serbia leading COVID-19 vaccination rates in Europe.
+In October 2023, he signed a free-trade deal with China.
+During an interview with China Global Television Network in February 2024, Vucic said, "Taiwan is China — and it's up to you what, when and how you're going to do it — full stop".